nico-rodriguez/type-safe-avl/README.md

 # Type-safe BST and AVL trees

-Several implementations of binary search trees (BST) and balanced binary search trees (AVL).
+Several implementations of type-safe binary search trees (BST) and balanced binary search trees (AVL).

+These differ on how the structural invariants are implemented at the type level.

+Each of them have their own advantages and disadvantages.

+This library shows different ways of implementing invariants at the type level, each of them providing different features, all of them enforced at compile time:

+- Data invariant verification: assert at compile time if any given tree is BST/AVL.

-Verify at compile time if the operations over BST/AVL trees preserves the order of the keys and the balance in the heights.
+- Program certification: verify at compile time if the implementation of the operations over BST/AVL trees preserves the order of the keys and the balance in the heights.

-For both of them there's one unsafe implementation and three type-safe implementations.
-The last ones differ one how the structural invariants are handled at the type level.
+- Type-safe data constructors: implementation of tree constructors that throw an error at compile time if the tree being constructed is not BST/AVL.

 ## Summary